secret-bitcoin-login/indigent-android-bitcoin/README.md

 * Introduction Video - Morgan Spurlock - "Inside Man" S03E05 - Bitcoin.
 Source this on your own, or choose an alternative.
 * ES File Exlorer
 * Nova Launcher
+* Consider filling additional space with games (TBD.
+Input from knowledable gamers about small footprint games that don't require WiFi would be helpful).

 Need to add a WiFi finding service, currently experimenting with Instabridge.
 Please provide any ideas or useful information.